guythetechie/functional-csharp/README.md

 ```

 #### `void Match(Action<T> some, Action none)`
-Pattern matches on the option state for side effects.
+Executes one of two actions based on the option's state.

 ```csharp
 Option<User> currentUser = GetCurrentUser();